Potential Financial Steps for T-Mobile Employees in November

 1. Schedule Spring Paid Time Off (PTO)🌴

-You’ve already booked the rest of your vacation for 2023 (right, RIGHT?!).
-It’s time to consider spring.
+You’ve already booked all your vacation for 2024 (right, RIGHT?! 😆).
+Now, it’s time to consider spring.

-Do you remember those cold and dreary days in February?
-Now might be a good time to plan a vacation before prices rise!
+Remember those cold and dreary days in February?
+It could be a good time to plan a vacation before prices rise!

-Of course, the biggest benefit of scheduling Paid Time Off now is that you call dibs!
+The biggest benefit of scheduling Paid Time Off now is to call dibs!
 Many teams have limited coverage so get yours approved early.

 2. Plan Tax Loss or Gain Harvesting, If Any

-Income is roughly broken into three buckets for taxes:
+Income generally falls into three buckets for taxes:

 • Earned